Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Excess net income that will comfortably cover loan payments

-- In business for at least two years
+- In business for several years

 - Able to provide collateral

 The candidates that meet these criteria have the highest probability of repaying the loan, which is why they receive the best rates.

 5 tips to finding a competitive business loan interest rate in Canada

 - Check your credit.
 Business credit scores are important, but lenders tend to focus on personal credit scores.
 Before applying for a business loan, review your credit report for errors and opportunities for improvement.

 - Improve your legitimacy.
 Applying for a business loan is almost like a job interview.
 One of the most important things in a job interview is verifying legitimacy.
 Working with a bank is no different.
 Ways to improve your business’s legitimacy include preparing a detailed business plan, separating your personal and business finances and presenting proper financial statements.

 - Offer collateral or a lien.
 Many business loan lenders ask for a personal guarantee.
 Instead of committing to a personal guarantee, you can offer collateral or a lien on the assets of your business.
 Not only will this reduce your interest rate, offering collateral and liens can be used for further negotiation.

 - Shorten the term.
 Lenders want their money returned to them sooner rather than later.
 By shortening the term, you’re reducing the risk and making the offer more desirable to the creditor.